ros-controls/gazebo_ros2_control/doc/index.rst

 To use PID control joints in gazebo_ros2_control, you should define their parameters inside the ``<joint>`` tag within the ``<ros2_control>`` tag.
 These PID joints can be controlled either in position or velocity.

-- To control a joint with velocity PID, simply set its ``command_interface`` to ``velocity_PID``.
+- To control a joint with velocity PID, simply set its ``command_interface`` to ``velocity_pid``.
-- To control a joint with position PID, set its ``command_interface`` to ``position_PID``.
+- To control a joint with position PID, set its ``command_interface`` to ``position_pid``.

 .. note::
-    You cannot have both command interfaces set to position and position_PID for the same joint.
-The same restriction applies to velocity (and velocity_PID).
+    You cannot have both command interfaces set to position and position_pid for the same joint.
+The same restriction applies to velocity (and velocity_pid).

-To create a system with one joint that can be controlled using both position_PID and velocity_PID, follow this example:
+To create a system with one joint that can be controlled using both position_pid and velocity_pid, follow this example:

 .. code-block:: xml